j-bresson/j-bresson.github.io/projects.md

 <img src="images/om-orchidee-2.jpg" width="300" align="right"/>

-During the SampleOrchestrator project (ANR-06-RIAM-0027) I created an client for the Orchidée orchestration software in OpenMusic.
+During the SampleOrchestrator project (ANR-06-RIAM-0027) I created (with <a href="https://www.gregoirecarpentier.net/" target="_blank">Grégoire Carpentier</a>) a client for the Orchidée orchestration software in OpenMusic.
 Orchidée was a orchestral constraint solver implemented as a Matlab server commubicating through OSC.
 The OpenMusic client (<a href="https://github.com/openmusic-project/OM-Orchidee" target="_blank">OM-Orchidée</a>) consisted in a set of objects for the specification of orchestral constraints and the generation of a "sound target" (a mix of symbolic and audio descriptors), and the decoding dans musical representation of orchestral solutions proposed by Orchidée.

 <b>&rarr; <a href="https://hal.archives-ouvertes.fr/hal-00683471" target="_blank">CMJ Paper</a></b>